molgenis/molgenis.org/retired_server_c2cards.md

 ---
 title: C2Cards
-intro: C2Cards was taken off-line on 12 February 2021.
+intro: C2Cards was taken off-line on the 9th of February 2021.
 layout: blue
 ---